 - One study compared oral plus enema herbal medications to danazol, which is a hormone medication.
 Oral plus enema herbal medications resulted in significant relief of menstrual pain.
 For other endometriosis-related pain, herbal medications and danazol had no significant difference.

 Acupuncture may serve as another alternative treatment for endometriosis-related pain.
 Acupuncture may block the transmission of certain pain signals.
 A 2010 review evaluated one study that included 67 women and compared acupuncture to Chinese herbal medicine.
 Menstrual pain scores were lower in the acupuncture group.
 However, the improvement rate between ear acupuncture and Chinese herbal medicine did not differ for mild to moderate menstrual pain.
 Ear acupuncture for severe menstrual pain had no significant reduction.
-Comparison of acupuncture to standard therapies are required for future studies.
+A comparison of acupuncture to standard therapies is required for future studies.

 Possible alternative treatments for endometriosis include Chinese herbal medicine and acupuncture.
-These alternatives options have fewer side effects than standard drug therapies.
+These alternative options have fewer side effects than standard drug therapies.
 The presented studies require more participants and research to assess their potential roles in treating endometriosis.